 Jon “Bones” Jones is a former UFC light heavyweight and heavyweight champion widely regarded as one of the greatest mixed martial artists ever.
 While Jones is known for his striking abilities, his background in wrestling has been a key factor in his success.

 Jones was a standout wrestler in high school and continued to hone his skills while attending Iowa Central Community College.
-His wrestling background has allowed him to control opponents.
-Especially in the clinch, and take them down to the ground.
+His wrestling skills have allowed him to control opponents and take them down to the ground, especially in the clinch.
 This is where he can utilize his ground-and-pound and submission skills.
 Jones is known for challenging his opponent’s strengths and besting them at their own game.

 In the UFC, Jones has used his wrestling to dominate opponents.
 Evan elite fighters such as Daniel Cormier, Alexander Gustafsson, and Glover Teixeira.
 His wrestling has also allowed him to stuff elite-level wrestlers’ takedowns and keep the fight standing when he chooses to do so.